strimzi/strimzi.github.io/_posts/2023-10-23-unidirectional-topic-operator.md

 kafkatopic.kafka.strimzi.io "uto-test" deleted
 ```

-Optionally, you can delete the internal topics created by the BTO, which are not used anymore.
+Optionally, you can delete the internal topics created by the BTO, which are not used anymore:

 ```sh
 $ kubectl delete $(kubectl get kt -o name | grep strimzi-store-topic)